preesm/preesm.github.io/_docs/03-buildpreesm.md

 Eclipse should start the compilation right-away while the dependencies of Preesm as not yet been imported, resulting in compilation errors.
 While Preesm is being compiled, **open the file** ```org.preesm.target-platform/org.preesm.target-platform.target``` and click on the button **Set as Active Target Platform** in the top right corner of the opening window to instruct Eclipse to fetch the dependencies required by Preesm. **Click just once and have a coffee, even if nothing seems to happen, compilation is processed**.

-If compilation errors remain, please check your Java version (see above).
+If compilation errors remain, please check your Java version (see above), and refresh and clean projects with errors.

 ## Execution of Preesm